cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <img src="../../images/azure/Azure_image_18.png" alt="drawing" width="600"/>

+Noting this is green text on a black background: If you are interested in retro-customizing the **bash** console: [Here is a link](https://robfatland.github.io/greenandblack/).

 <BR><BR>

 * Follow directions for mounting a disk on an Azure VM
     * [How-to documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal)
-    * Based on this the following commands were used to mount the data disk
+    * Based on this the following commands were used to mount the data disk (notice

 ```
 sudo parted /dev/sdc --script mklabel gpt mkpart xfspart xfs 0% 100%